 If I am honest, the biggest gap that exists for me between my head and heart, theology and experience, relates to the church.
 I was taken to church from when I was a few weeks old and apart from a couple of teenage years have attended all my life and attended lots of churches of different “flavors” – Pentecostal, Presbyterian, Baptist and Wesleyan.
 I have served in the Church of the Nazarene as a lay leader, a pastor and denominational leader for 24 years.
 (I ain’t no bunny Christian, who hops from church to church.)
 My experience of church has been wide and deep.
 For academic work I have read widely and thought deeply about the church.

-The result is that I am more convinced now than ever about the importance of the church, of Christian community and the aberration which is privatized and individualized Christianity (which is in fact no Christianity).
+The result is that I am convinced now more than ever about the importance of the church, of Christian community and its aberration: privatized and individualized Christianity (which is in fact no Christianity).
 The scriptures are clear: God exists in a communal way; the Trinity is a loving “commune.”
 When God created humanity in his image, it was created in and for community.
 In biblical terms, to be human is to be connected to others in authentic loving relationships that echo the Trinity.

 The stories of Abraham, Moses, David and the others are not stories about individual heroes of the faith but the story of God’s love, grace and power in creating a community, a people through which he could restore his intention for creation.
 Jesus came to create a new people, a Kingdom people; he died not so much for individuals as for “all.”
 Pentecost wasn’t about people having individual spiritual experience, it was God keeping his promise to pour out his Spirit on all people.
 It was a community that was baptized with the Spirit and it was a community that was commissioned and empowered as a result.
 The whole point of Jesus’ statement about there being “many mansions” in his Father’s house has been totally misunderstood.
 It should be translated “rooms.”
 The point is not that in heaven we all live the life of the rich and famous, but that there is enough room for everyone; heaven – the Kingdom of God – is a communal experience.
 The New Testament ends on the note that Jesus is coming back for his people.